 What’s for Lunch?

-Does your school district want to serve ingredient-driven, scratch-cooked meals, engage students in food literacy, nutrition education, and promote life-long wellness, but struggle to implement change due to fluctuating student lunch participation, budget and facility constraints, or lack of trained staff?
+Does your school district want to serve ingredient-driven, scratch-cooked meals, engage students in food literacy and nutrition education, and promote life-long wellness but struggle to implement change due to fluctuating student lunch participation, budget and facility constraints, or lack of trained staff?
 Your district is not alone.
-Many are challenged with these same issues and in the current climate of the Covid-19 pandemic, every school district has been tasked further implementing new methods, menus, and meal delivery options for students learning at home and in-person.
-The 2021-22 school year presents more unknowns and school districts will be in the position to continuously adapt.

 Systemic Approach to Your School Food Transition